GitThemAll/MoodiesData/design.md

 # Project Design – Moodies CLV Dashboard

-This project is a Streamlit dashboard that shows insights and machine learning predictions for a Shopify store using data from Shopify and Klaviyo.
+This project is a react dashboard that shows insights and machine learning predictions for a Shopify store using data from Shopify and Klaviyo.

 The project follows a Domain-Driven Design (DDD) structure, which means we split the project into separate layers, each with its own responsibility.